In addition to standard privacy (SP), GoQuorum provides three kinds of privacy enhancements:

-Counter party protection prevents non-participants sending a transaction to a private contract.
-For example, a private contract is deployed between node 1 and 2.
-Without counter party protection, if node 3 discovers the private contract address, node 3 can send a transaction with
+For example, a private contract is deployed between nodes 1 and 2.
+Without counter-party protection, if node 3 discovers the private contract address, it can send a transaction with

 privateFor set to node 2.
-The transaction is not applied on node 3 because it is not a participant in the private transaction.
-The transaction submitted by non-participating node 3 is applied to the private state on node 2.
+The transaction isn't applied to node 3's private state because node 3 isn't a participant in the private transaction, but the transaction is applied to node 2's private state.

 Private state validation